Resume

 How to Put Communication Skills on a Resume?

-Let’s dig into where you should include your skills and how to use them to show off your accomplishments.
+Let’s explore further where you should include your skills and how to use them to highlight your accomplishments.

-Job postings spell out exactly what they want — so use that to your advantage.
+Job postings spell out exactly what they want — so use them to your advantage.

-Start by digging into the job ad and highlighting any specific communication skills listed as requirements.
-But avoid copying and pasting generic terms like “client support.”
+Dig into the job ad and highlight any specific communication skills listed as requirements.
+But don’t just copy and paste generic terms like “client support.”
 These phrases are bland and don’t tell the recruiter what you bring to the table.

-Focus on real wins — if they need someone to handle customer interactions, highlight your successes in customer service.
+Focus on real wins.
+If they need someone to handle customers, highlight your achievements in customer service.
 You can also use action verbs, such as “presented” and “collaborated” to make your resume more dynamic and easier to scan by ATS systems.

 You don’t need to overhaul your resume completely for each application.
 Just tweak your word choice and skill selection to match what each employer is looking for, and show how your skills translate into success.

-Your resume summary is your elevator pitch and how you’re going to grab a recruiter’s attention right off the bat.
-Make it concise, relevant, and interesting by focusing on the communication skills that make you a standout candidate.
+Your resume summary is that first impression to grab a recruiter’s attention.
+Make it concise, relevant, and interesting by focusing on the skills that make you a memorable candidate.

 Include the communication skills that are most relevant to the position.
-If the job requires strong verbal skills, emphasize your expertise in delivering engaging presentations or negotiating with stakeholders.
-Always aim to link these communication skills to your achievements to show the impact of your abilities.
+If the job requires strong verbal skills, emphasize your expertise in delivering presentations or negotiating with clients.
+Aim to link these communication skills to your achievements to show the impact of your abilities.

 Here’s an example of an eye-catching summary with a focus on communication skills:

-Customer service specialist with a knack for effective verbal communication and problem-solving.
+Customer service specialist with expertise in effective verbal communication and problem-solving.
 Skilled in handling customer inquiries, resolving complaints, and presenting product features.
-Recognized for maintaining high levels of customer satisfaction and maintaining positive client relationships.
+Recognized for maintaining high levels of customer satisfaction and positive client relationships.

-Listing skills in bullet points is neat for summarizing, but it’s just that — a summary.
-Recruiters need to see how you put those skills into action and how they benefit the company.
-Saying you’re great with phone calls doesn’t mean much if you prefer leaving long voice notes (guilty as charged)!
+Listing skills in bullet points works for summarizing, but it’s just that — a summary.
+Recruiters need to see how you put those skills into action.
+Saying you’re a great remote communicator doesn’t mean much if that’s limited to long, rambling voice notes (guilty as charged).

 When describing your work experience, pick specific examples that show how you’ve used your communication skills.
-Think about times when your communication skills were pivotal and delivered real results.
+Think about times when your communication skills delivered real results and benefited the company.

 Here’s how to show your skills in your work experience section with measurable outcomes: